veritrans/veritrans-android/documentation.md

 # Payment Flow
 Veritrans SDK has 2 types of payment flows first is using default ui proived by sdk and second is using core flow.
+1) Payment flow  using default UI -

+    In this flow sdk provides an UI to take required information from user to execute transaction.
+    To perform transaction using this, follow the steps given below:
+     I) Set transaction request information to sdk.
+     II) Register a **Broadcast Receiver** to handle payment response.
+     III) Call the startPaymentUiFlow().

+     **Note -** don't call any payment specific method in this flow, Sdk provides an UI to user with all available methods.

-1) Payment flow  using default UI - here in this flow just set transaction request information to sdk and start payment flow using following code-
+    here in this flow just set transaction request information to sdk and start payment flow using following code-
     ```
     if (transactionRequest != null && mVeritransSDK != null) {